ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Showers and thunderstorms likely.
-Some of the storms could be severe and produce heavy rain.
+         <h3>Today</h3>A chance of showers and thunderstorms.
+Some of the storms could be severe.
 Mostly cloudy.
-High near 84,
+High near 84, with temperatures
-         with temperatures falling to around 81 in the afternoon.
-South wind 12 to 21 mph, with gusts as high as 37 mph.
-Chance of precipitation is 60%.<br></div>
+         falling to around 81 in the afternoon.
+South wind 14 to 21 mph, with gusts as high as 37 mph.
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">